University of Texas at Dallas academic programs: UTeach Dallas

-Modeled after UT Austin's teacher preparatory program, UTeach Dallas, in the School of Natural Sciences and Mathematics, addresses the current national deficit of qualified math, science, and computer science teachers, as well as K-12 students' lack of interest in the STEM fields.
+UTeach Dallas, in the School of Natural Sciences and Mathematics, was modeled after UT Austin's teacher preparatory program.
+It was created to address the current national deficit of qualified math, science, and computer science teachers, as well as K-12 students' lack of interest in the STEM fields.

-Honors
+Honors program

 Collegium V is the selective honors and enrichment program of the University of Texas at Dallas.
-Collegium V offers smaller class sizes and specialized career counseling for students admitted into the program.
+The program offers honors courses with smaller class sizes, in addition to extracurricular and social events, career counseling, and a collaborative community lounge space.
+Students in the program have the opportunity to graduate with Collegium V Honors.

+The Hobson Wildenthal Honors College offers several programs and support resources for high achieving students: